 RECOGNIZE is a design anthology that will feature essays and commentary from Indigenous people and people of color — the next generation of emerging design voices.

 Who We Are

 What We're Seeking

 We are seeking original essays about design, design culture, or the design profession.
 Essays can come in any format — a narrative, a critique, a manifesto, an argument, etc., and they can be expository, descriptive, or whatever you like.

-For the first volume of RECOGNIZE, all essays will share one word as a theme: space.
-It's up to the author to determine how they will incorporate space into their submission.
-The word can have many meanings and interpretations, so be creative and have fun with it!
+For the second volume of RECOGNIZE, all essays will share one word as a theme: “fresh”.
+It's up to the author to determine how they will incorporate “fresh” into their submission.
+The word can have many interpretations, so be creative and have fun with it!

 Essays should be no more than 3,000 words; please do not exceed the word count if you want your submission to be considered.

 We especially encourage submissions from LGBTQIA+ and gender diverse writers, writers with disabilities, and religious, ethnic, and cultural minorities.

-Your submission must be original and not published anywhere else — that means your personal website or blog, a series of tweets, an Instagram caption...whatever.
+Your submission must be original and not published anywhere else.
+That means your personal website or blog, Medium, a series of tweets, an Instagram caption...whatever.

 Submissions must be in MS Word format (.doc, .docx), rich text format (.rtf) or plain text format (.txt).
 Google Docs links or PDFs will not be accepted for submission.